garrandall/popular-music-data/tracks/please-excuse-my-hands-plies-jamie-foxx-the-dream.md

 I promise you gon' like the way I touch on you so jump up in dis benz and let the seat back
 I promise you gon' like da way I feel on you
-I'ma do you til yo body say "ohhh"
+I'ma do you til yo body say "oh"
 I'ma do it til yo mouth breathes "no more"
 I said excuse my hands she said "boy stop playin come make love to yo number one fan"